1.2 National youth law

 - Provides the basic legal framework for voluntary services; youth can volunteer under this framework from the age of 15 years, and abroad from 18 years of age.
 For more details see Chapter 2.

-- Repeatedly criticised for being insufficient in the youth field.
+- Repeatedly criticised for its limited scope and for being insufficient in the youth field.

 Civil Code revision

 The Civil code reform valid since 2014 represents the biggest private law change in the Czech Republic during the last decades and has abolished more than 100 specific laws and unified the legal base, introducing many comprehensive changes.
 This reform becomes directly relevant for Youth Policy through the inclusion of Family laws into the New Civil Code, which, however, does not specify youth as a legal notion.
-The New Civil Code is in effect since 1st of January 2014.
-Also, young people and children gained more Rights, or rather their Rights were made more specific.
+The New Civil Code has been in effect since 1st of January 2014.
+Also, young people and children gained more rights, or rather their rights were made more specific.

 Throughout the development of the Youth Justice Act, the potential lowering of the age of minimum criminal responsibility was discussed alongside lowering the age of consent (both from 15 to 14).
 However, neither change was introduced.
 By the beginning of 2016, the Minister of Justice picked up this question again, but in 2017 the change was not adopted by the Parliament.